First steps for new faculty

 New faculty are required to complete the New Hire Form to begin the onboarding process.
 Carey HR will email you the New Hire Form a couple months before your start date.

 Step 2: JHED ID and Email

 Once your New Hire Form has been processed, you will receive an email with your unique Johns Hopkins University ID.
 Please activate your JHED ID and email account as soon as possible.
 The JHED ID is required to access Carey Business School’s internal systems (e.g. Canvas, SIS, Inside Carey, etc.)

 Set up your account and password by going to the university's MyJH webpage and selecting the "First Time User?" link.

 Carey IT will email you instructions on how to set up your Johns Hopkins email account, alias, and forwarding services.
 Faculty members are required to use their Johns Hopkins email account.
 All official Johns Hopkins communications will be transmitted only through your Johns Hopkins email account; therefore, it is vital that you set up your email account promptly to receive all pertinent information.
 For information on setting up your email account and forwarding services, please visit the IT webpage.

 Step 3: Visas

 Step 4: J-Card and Building Access Card

 The J-card is a picture identification card.
 Together with the building access card, your J-card is used for identification, security, and access to university buildings and services.
 To have your J-card preprinted, please submit a 2”x2” photo of your head and shoulders to email@example.com.
 Yearbook and passport photos work best.
 Please choose a plain, indoor background, and do not wear sunglasses, hats, or hairstyles that obscure your eyes.

 In your email, include:

 - Your full name and JHED ID

-- Location where you will be teaching classes (Baltimore, Washington, D.C., etc.)
+- The location where you will be teaching classes (Baltimore, Washington, D.C., etc.)